MERS

 Avoid all contact with camels if you have an existing health condition that makes you vulnerable to breathing problems.

 Make sure all your vaccinations are up to date before you travel.
-Talk with your doctor and decide whether the risk of travelling to the Middle East is appropriate for you at this time.
+Talk to your doctor and decide whether the risk of travelling to the Middle East is appropriate for you.

 Resources and support

 To find out more about MERS you can call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
-A registered nurse is available to speak with 24 hours a day, 7 days a week.
+A registered nurse is available 24 hours a day, 7 days a week to speak with you.